trampgeek/moodle-qtype_coderunner/Readme.md

 An example of the use of this UI type can be seen in the *python3_program_testing* prototype in the *samples* folder.

+### The Html UI

+The HTML UI plug-in replaces the answer box with custom HTML provided by the question author.
+The HTML can include JavaScript in `<script>` elements.

+The serialisation of that HTML, which is what is copied back into the textarea for submissions as the answer, is a JSON object.
+The fields of that object are the names of all author-supplied HTML elements with a class 'coderunner-ui-element';
+all such objects are expected to have a 'name' attribute as well.
+The associated field values are lists.
+Each list contains all the values, in document order, of the results of calling the jquery val() method in turn on each of the UI elements with that name.
+This means that at least input, select and textarea elements are supported.
+Twig macros are provided to simplify entry of those elements; see [this section](#twig-macros).

+The author is responsible for checking the compatibility of any other elements entered using raw HTML with jquery's val() method.

+The HTML to use in the answer area must be provided as the contents of the `globalextra` field in the question authoring form.

+Care must be taken when using the HTML UI to avoid using field names that conflict with any other named HTML elements in the page.
+It is recommended that a prefix of some sort, such as `crui_`, be used with all names.

+When authoring a question that uses the html UI, the answer and answer preload fields are *not* controlled by the UI, but are displayed as raw text. sections of the authoring form.
+If data is to be entered into these fields, it must be of the form

+    {"<fieldName>": "<fieldValueList>",...}

+where fieldValueList is a list of all the values to be assigned to the fields with the given name, in document order.

+It is possible that the question author might want a dynamic answer box in which the student can add extra fields.
+A simple example of this is the Table UI, which is a special case of the Html UI.
+The Table UI provides an optional *Add rows* button, plus associated JavaScript, which allows students to add rows to the table.
+The serialisation then contains more data than can be accommodated in the fields of the original HTML.
+In the case of the Table UI, where the same name is used for all cells in a table column, the list of values for each name in the serialisation is longer than the number of rows.
+In other dynamic HTML contexts, new elements with entirely new names may have been added.

+When the serialisation is reloaded back into the HTML all such leftover values from the serialisation are assigned to the `data['leftovers']` attribute of the outer html div, as a sub-object of the original object.
+This outer div can be located as the 'closest' (in a jQuery sense) `div.qtype-coderunner-html-outer-div`.
+The author-supplied HTML must include JavaScript to make use of the 'leftovers'.

+As a special case of the serialisation, if all values in the serialisation are either empty strings or a list of empty strings, the serialisation is itself the empty string.

+In programming questions, the HTML UI can be used to define a "fill-in-the-gaps" programming question.
+Here the `globalextra` should be set to the full program code, wrapped in a `<pre>` element.
+Then, bits of the code can be cut out and replaced with HTML input elements by use of Twig macros like

+    {{ input('crui_expr1', 20) }}

+The question's template will receive the values of all input fields in JSON like

+    {"crui_expr1": ["*sp++"]}

+and, with sufficient ingenuity, can re-insert those field values into the original code, which can then be run with all the tests in the usual way.
+An example of this type of question is supplied as **TBS**.

 ### Other UI plugins